acts-project/acts/docs/core/seeding.rst

    combinations (SP bottom, SP middle) and (SP middle, SP top) have similar pseudorapidity and are therefore compatible with the same particle track.

-The search for SPs is performed for each `(\phi, z)` bin of a fully configurable grid of the detector containing the SPs.
-The central SP is taken from the `(\phi, z)` region, then the top and bottom SP are searched in neighboring bins at the top and bottom layers of the detector, respectively.
+The SPs in each detector layer are projected on a rectangular grid of configurable granularity.
+The search for seed starts from selecting SP in the middle detector layer.
+Then matching SPs are searched in the inner an outer layers.
+Grouping of the UPs in the aforementioned grid allows to limit the search to neighbouring grid cells thus improving significantly algorithm performance.
 The number of neighboring bins used in the SP search for each `(\phi, z)` bin can be defined in the `z` direction with the vectors `zBinNeighborsTop` and `zBinNeighborsBottom` separately for bottom and top SPs, and in the `\phi` direction with `numPhiNeighbors`.

-Three iterators over SP need to be passed to the public createSeedsForGroup function in the Seedfinder class.
+The method to create the seed is `createSeedsForGroup`.
+It receives three iterators over SPs constructed from detector layers of increasing radii.
 The seedfinder will then attempt to create seeds, with each seed containing exactly one SP returned by each of the three iterators.

-- SPs from the first iterator are always used as measurement of a seed with the smallest detector radius r,
-- SPs from the second iterator are only used as measurement of a seed with r between the r of the first and the third iterator
-- SPs from the third iterator are always used as measurement with the largest r in a seed.

 .. warning::
    Note that the seeding algorithm breaks down for particles with a particle